mlavin/django-all-access/docs/api-access.rst

 You should refer to the provider's API documentation for information regarding available endpoints and the access token expiration.

-The ``request`` method is a thin wrapper around the underlying ``python-requests`` library which sets up the appropriate authenication for OAuth 1.0 or OAuth 2.0.
+The :py:meth:`BaseOAuthClient.request` method is a thin wrapper around the underlying ``python-requests`` library which sets up the appropriate authenication for OAuth 1.0 or OAuth 2.0.
 For more information on additional hooks available you should refer to the `python-requests documentation <http://docs.python-requests.org/en/latest/api/#requests.request>`_.